Farhanhunt/anthropic-sdk-python/README.md

 )
 ```

-On timeout, an `APITimeoutError` is thrown.
+On timeout, an `APITimeoutError` is accept.

 Note that requests that time out are [retried twice by default](#retries).